8 Things Every Old City Resident Wants You to Know

 Modern homes still bring the charm.
 “The most noticeable trend in residential real estate currently is the rise of residential properties being constructed on former parking lots,” says Smith-Raphael.
 “Bread Street estates, Adagio homes, and The Ross luxury townhomes are just a small example of this new surge.”

 Plus, in recent years Old City has seen several urban McMansions with garages being built throughout open spaces in the neighborhood.
 These luxury townhomes are perfect for homebuyers who want the best of both worlds—exceptional space with modern features, while still being close to the culture and excitement of Old City.

-For more insider information and to get started on your home search in the Philadelphia area visit Coldwell Banker Preferred online at www.coldwellbankerhomes.com/philadelphia.This post is a sponsored collaboration between Coldwell Banker Preferred and Philadelphia magazine's advertising department.
+For more insider information and to get started on your home search in the Philadelphia area visit Coldwell Banker Preferred online at www.coldwellbankerhomes.com/philadelphia.This is a paid partnership between Coldwell Banker Preferred and Philadelphia Magazine's City/Studio